 This holiday dates back to the third millennium BC and was known to the people of ancient Mesopotamia, Egypt, Rome, Persia and China.

-In Russia it was traditionally associated with spring and renewal, so until the 15th century it was celebrated on March 1, then the date moved to September 1, and finally, to January 1, when czar Peter the Great decided to drastically westernize Russia.
-At that point it wasn't a major celebration it is today.
+In Russia, it was traditionally associated with spring and renewal, so until the 15th century, it was celebrated on March 1.
+Then the date moved to September 1, and finally, to January 1, when czar Peter the Great decided to drastically westernize Russia.
+At that point, it wasn't the major celebration it is today.

 Every Russian knows this New Year's axiom: